-Mr. Malliki (interpretation): Thank you, Mr. Speaker and thank you minister for that response.
+Mr. Malliki (interpretation): Thank you, Mr. Speaker and I also thank the minister for that response.
 That is not what I wanted to hear. (interpretation ends) Can the minister indicate what the approximate cost is for the design and construction of a new community hall for a municipality the size of Naujaat? (interpretation) Thank you, Mr. Speaker.